smartmeio/arancino-library/docs/FREERTOS.md

 | Arancino Volante | NRF52     | yes     |
 | Arancino Pico      | RP2040| no     |
 | Arancino V   | STM32| yes    |

+Where FreeRTOS is support it's also enabled by default.
+You can enable or disable:

+#### Arduino IDE:
+Go into the directory of the desidered core (depends by your system) and open the `boards.txt` file.
+In the `build.extra_flags` property append this flag `-DUSEFREERTOS` to enable or remove it to disable

+#### Platform.IO:
+Go into the directory of the desidered platform (depends by your system) and open the json file of the desider board.
+In the `extra_flags` attribute append this flag `-DUSEFREERTOS` to enable or remove it to disable.

 ___
 ### startScheduler
 ##### *void startScheduler*